top of page

 Estate Worker

-£23,114 - £25,119 (SCP 4-9)
+Salary: £23,114 - £25,119 (SCP 4-9) (pro rata for part time worker)

 Pension scheme and uniform provided.

 The work will involve the practical maintenance of parkland, play areas, allotments and other spaces in Workington, and assisting with their long term management.
-Reporting to the Estate Team Leader you will be a public face for the council as well as a member of a team.
+Reporting to the Estates Team Leader you will be a public face for the council as well as a member of a team.

-Download a full job description and person specification here.
+Download a job application form here.

 Workington Town Council Community Centre